elenderg/PAL-1000/instruções de compilação.md

 `Find another field given the field's redefinition target name and the type's fields.`

 `If the other field is nil, abort with "Invalid redefine.
-I can't find the '_" then the field's redefinition target name then "_' field._" and the field's locus; exit.`
+I can't find the '" then the field's redefinition target name then "' field." and the field's locus; exit.`

 `Put the other field's offset into the field's offset.`